ms-jpq/coq_nvim/docs/PERF.md

 Normally, this is handled by a deadline, where If the `LSP` servers do not respond in time, other completion sources will be shown after a timeout.

-Actually this is a lie, the timeout is only in effect if other sources find matches, if no matches are found before the deadline.
-Each source is polled for completion incrementally until they are all done, or some matches are found from one of the sources.
+A secret optimization is put into place such that if no results are shown yet, `coq.nvim` will keep on waiting on the slower sources.